 The hike to Pulpit Rock is Norway’s most iconic hike, with views of the Lysefjord and this slab of rock that almost looks like it is from another planet.
 This giant monolith is also known as Preikestolen.

-The hike is four miles round trip, the shortest on this itinerary.
+The hike is five miles round trip, the shortest on this Norway itinerary.
 It is an easy hike that anyone with average fitness can do, including children.
 Since it is Norway’s most popular hike, expect lots of crowds, especially during the peak travel season from June through August.

 This was our favorite day while visiting Norway.
 The hike to Kjeragbolten is epic, with some of the best views of the fjords in Norway along with that chance to step out onto the boulder…if you so dare!